btskinner/rworkshop/_modules/programming.md

     ## [1] 9
     ## [1] 10

+Notice how `5` wasn’t printed to the console.
+It worked!

 > #### Quick exercise
 >
 > Change the condition to print only numbers below 3 and above 7.